University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Is not charged against sick leave or annual leave; and

-• Does not require the use of leave without pay.
+• Does not require the use of leave without pay (Executive Order 02-01).

 Any additional time needed for life-giving procedures is subject to University leave policies and collective bargaining agreements.
 Supervisors may also continue or implement informal, flextime, or other leave arrangements for these purposes.